Yoga and health: Why this ancient practice is more relevant today than ever.

 – A short meditation in the evening

-What's important is not the length, but the regularity.
-This way, step by step, you'll develop a routine that will support you in your daily life.
+What matters is not the length, but the regularity.
+This way, a routine gradually develops that will support you in your everyday life.

-Whether before, after, or simply in between yoga sessions, our I DO organic raw juices made from 100% certified organic fruits, vegetables, and superfoods are a natural support for a conscious, active lifestyle.
-Cold-pressed, never heated, and without additives, they are ideal for anyone looking to do something good for their body and mind.
+Whether before yoga, after, or simply in between, our I·DO organic raw food juices, made from 100% organically grown fruits, vegetables, and superfoods, are a natural support for a conscious, active lifestyle.
+Cold-pressed, never heated, and without additives, these juices are ideal for anyone who wants to do something good for their body and mind.